 The collections of Royal Botanic Gardens Victoria are a great resource for botanical, historical and anthropological research.
 Approximately 90 per cent of the Australian collections and 10 per cent of the foreign collections have been databased, providing easy access to the collecting data associated with these specimens.
 The potential uses of herbarium data are many and varied and include:

 - tracing the course of exploring expeditions

-Basic collecting data for databased collections in the National Herbarium of Victoria (including taxon name, accession number and generalised latitude and longitude) can be accessed through Australia's Virtual Herbarium (AVH).
+Basic collecting data for databased collections held at the National Herbarium of Victoria (including taxon name, accession number and generalised latitude and longitude) can be accessed through Australia's Virtual Herbarium (AVH).
 AVH is a national collaborative project that provides online access to the species distribution data held in Australia's major herbaria.
 Requests for more detailed specimen information (including collector, collecting date and detailed locality description) are serviced at the discretion of the Herbarium and charges may apply.
-Requests for specimen data should be sent to the Collections Manager.